Dental surgery and recovery

 Time off work

+A general anaesthetic is a medicine to make you sleep during dental surgery, so that you do not feel any pain.
 After a general anaesthetic, most people need 2 to 4 days off work.